City of Portola

 After a thorough process of approval from the City Council and public, ClosureTurf was submitted to the State of California for permit modification and approved.
 The scope of work included removing the interim cover, making drainage improvements and installing the ClosureTurf system.

 “From a quality construction assurance perspective, installation of a ClosureTurf cover system required less field personnel during construction than a traditional prescriptive cover system.
 This resulted in cost savings to the city,” stated Jake Russell, P.E., of the City of Portola’s CQA consulting firm Geo-Logic Associates.
 “The installation of the ClosureTurf cover was completed in significantly less time than other similarly sized perspective Subtitle D vegetative cap landfill cover systems with which I have been involved.
 By removing the soil components of the cover system, construction issues associated with the variability and availability of soil materials were eliminated.”

 With a residential neighborhood 1,500 feet South West of the landfill, contaminated water was also a concern.
 Many of the residents receive water through individual domestic supply wells.
-Because the sand and engineered turf act as a natural filter, ClosureTurf provides clean runoff with very low turbidity.
-In addition, no chemicals, fertilizers or pesticides are required to maintain vegetation.
+Because the sand and engineered turf act as a natural filter, ClosureTurf can provide clean runoff with very low turbidity.
+In addition, no chemicals, fertilizers or pesticides are required to maintain vegetation